 One of the ways you can reduce your risk when you buy a house is through getting a thorough home inspection.
 If you’re financing your home, you will be paying for it every month for the next 30 years.
-Make sure you get an inspector to take a thorough look at the home and make sure you aren’t buying trouble and major expenses you may be ill prepared to pay for.
+Make sure you get an inspector to take a thorough look at the home and make sure you aren’t buying trouble and major expenses you may be ill-prepared to pay for.

 When you choose a home inspector, picking the right one is important.
 You don’t want to get an inspector who won’t do a good job.
 A house is a big investment, and when you choose someone to inspect it, you’re trusting that person to tell you if there are problems.
 Inspectors typically look at all of the main systems and areas of the house, such as the roof, foundation, electrical, HVAC, and plumbing.
-It’s possible to get a home inspection that only looks at those larger concerns, or one that fully documents all the problems, hazards and unsafe conditions.
+It’s possible to get a home inspection that only looks at those larger concerns or one that fully documents all the problems, hazards, and unsafe conditions.

-If it’s not inspected, you might not know it’s damaged or needs repaired.
+If it’s not inspected, you might not know it’s damaged or needs to be repaired.
 That could lead to you overpaying for your new home, or having to make costly repairs that you weren’t expecting.
 The amount you pay your home inspector is easily worth it, compared to what unnoticed damage or defects in the house you’re buying could cost you.